h4ytham04/h4ytham04/README.md

 - 👯 I’m looking to collaborate on **anything! always willing to help in anyway I can**

-- 🤝 I’m looking for help with [my mp3 player application.
-My buttons aren't sized correctly, nor can I export it into a .exe file.
-Any help would be appreciated.
-Thanks!](https://github.com/h4ytham04/Music_Shuffler)

 - 👨‍💻 All of my projects are available at [https://github.com/h4ytham04](https://github.com/h4ytham04)

 - 📝 I have a graphic design portfolio! [https://www.behance.net/haythamzaami](https://www.behance.net/haythamzaami)